swaldman/sbt-ethereum/src/main/paradox/overview.md

 ### Mutual support

 The preferred channel for casual user support is [ethereum.stackexchange.com](https://ethereum.stackexchange.com).
 Please use the tag `sbt-ethereum` on that site.
-_(The tag does not exist at this writing, but hopefully your questions will bring it forth soon!)_
+_(The tag does not exist at this writing, but hopefully your questions will bring it forth!)_

 For training or more in-depth support, please [contact us](mailto:support@sbt-ethereum.io).